swadeykgp/mata/README.md

 Multi Robot Task Assignment

-This is an assignment on multi agent task assignment in the  and to some extent path planning for a class assignment Artificial Intelligence: Foundations and Applications AI61005, SPRING, 2021
+This is an assignment on multi agent task assignment in the  and to some extent path planning for a class assignment Artificial Intelligence: Foundations and Applications AI61005, SPRING, 2021 by Swarnava Dey and Seban James

 All details of the task is given in the Report.txt